Lay Ean Eng (Kee) from Penang, Malaysia

 On top of that, your childhood dishes were mostly dishes that were passed down from your ancestors.
 Those were the food that nourished our ancestors for generations, based on whole food that was available in their surroundings.
 So if they were nutritional for your ancestors, I am sure they would be nourishing for your family as well.

-MY MISSION – Simple, Do-able and Authentic in taste!
-Penang Nyonya Cuisine
+MY MISSION – Simple, Do-able and Authentic Flavours of Penang as well as Penang Nyonya Cuisine

 Therefore my mission for Nyonyalicious is simple – make Penang Nyonya cuisine as simple as possible, and in a way that is conducive to the younger generation.